areguera/centos-jekyll-sites/about/governance/joining-the-project.md

 ---
-title:  "CentOS Governance - Joining the Project"
+title:  "Joining the Project"
 layout: page
 permalink: /:path/:basename/index.html
 toc: true
 ---

-# CentOS Governance - Joining the Project

 There are 3 primary paths within the CentOS Project  for individuals to obtain and grow merit.
 The main path is  by proving yourself within a SIG or between SIGs (if the SIGs are related in such a way that merit would be transferred.)
 A second path is  to get involved in the primary technical SIG, CentOS Core.
 A third path is to be part of the Governing Board.

 ## Variant or Functional SIGs
 Individuals wishing to participate in the CentOS Project typically start as users then contributors and eventually committers to a SIG.
 A contributor is anyone who contributes something to the Project, such as documentation, code, forum help, wiki edits, IRC moderating, and so forth.
 A committer is a contributor who has gained the right through merit to commit their own contributions directly to Project source repositories, such as git.centos.org (code) and wiki.centos.org (documentation.)